 Whilst many Led Zeppelin fans refuse to accept any drummer can be near Bonham’s level – which we don’t agree with – there’s no denying Bonham was a genius of the highest order.
 And that’s why we’re including one of his finest moments right here, right now.

-John Henry Bonham… Moby Dick!
+“John Henry Bonham… Moby Dick!”

 Bonham’s solos (especially post-1970) could range from a crushingly dull 30 minutes to a more acceptable 15.
 We have the latter here, in a blistering performance of power and outright virtuosity.

-With jazzy fills mixed alongside outbursts of thunderous might, Mr. Bonham mixes innovation alongside riffs inspired by the likes of Buddy Rich.
-If you can’t be bothered watching the full clip:
+With jazzy fills mixed alongside outbursts of thunderous might, Mr. Bonham mixes innovative chops alongside concepts inspired by the likes of Buddy Rich (notably the ability to under and overpass limbs at high-speed).

 For the record, Bonham’s one of our favourite drummers.
 He was amazing (he died in 1980 aged 32).
 However, even though he usually tops Best Drummers Ever lists, we make the claim others are better.

-A good drummer in his own right, he joined the band on its one-off reformation in 2007 in London.
+A good drummer in his own right, he joined the real band on its one-off reformation in 2007 in London.
 A fine effort he did, too.
-Unfortunately, it doesn’t look like we’ll see this again now the others are into their 70s.
+But, unfortunately, it doesn’t look like we’ll see this again now the others are into their 70s.